TakacsBertalan/NABAS_paper_scripts/README.md

 This repository contains code for the project "Accurate and highly efficient alignment-based classification of metagenomic sequences with NABAS+".
 This is the source code used for statistical analysis, citation extraction, and data visualization.

-This repository also a stand-alone, exacutable version of NABAS+, see under NABASStandAlone.
+This repository also contains a stand-alone, exacutable version of NABAS+, see under NABASStandAlone.

 ### Data Availability
 (a) The _gastrooral dataset_ retrieved from the 2nd CAMI Challenge can be downloaded from the following link: https://frl.publisso.de/data/frl:6425518.